codingphasedotcom/codingphase-blog/post/keng-vang-interview.md

 ### Can you introduce yourself (name, location, age, etc..)?

 Hi, my name is Keng Vang.
-27, from Maplewood, Minnesota
+27, from Minnesota.

 ### How did you get interested in programming?